top of page

 The noun 'flume' has its origins in Middle English, where it was known as 'flum,' and it referred to a stream or river.
 It can be traced back to the Old French word 'flum,' which came from the Latin 'flumen,' meaning 'river' or 'stream.'
 Over time, in English, 'flume' took on a more specific meaning to describe a man-made channel or duct constructed to control the flow of water.
 The etymology of 'flume' underscores its historical connection to natural waterways, highlighting its role in managing and directing the flow of water, whether for industrial purposes, transportation, or recreation.

-Quiz: Find the meaning of the noun flume:
+Find the correct meaning of the noun flume:

 Try Again!